Tissø: History

-The lake of Tissø was created after the ice receded, at the end of the last ice age.
+The lake of Tissø was created after the ice receded at the end of the last ice age.
 Parts of the ice cover were left behind and landlocked in valleys of the virgin lands.
-Such ice pockets are known as dead-ice and as the climate steadily warmed up, they melted and turned into freshwater lakes also known as kettle holes.
+Such ice pockets are known as dead ice.
+As the climate steadily warmed up, they melted and turned into freshwater lakes known as kettle holes.

-Tissø have always had a great importance for the people living here.
-In the earliest of times, humans hunted around the lake in the summer months and there are numerous traces of their activities in the area and the wetlands now surrounding the lake.
-Maglemosen southwest of the lake and Åmosen to the east, are of special mention here, since they have revealed defining archaeological finds of the so-called Maglemosian culture and Kongemose culture, in the years 1900 and 1952 respectively.
+Tissø has always had a great importance for the people living nearby.
+In the earliest of times, humans hunted around the lake in the summer months; there are numerous traces of their activities in the area and the wetlands now surrounding the lake.
+Of special mention are Maglemosen to the southwest of the lake and Åmosen to the east, where defining archaeological finds of the so-called Maglemosian culture and Kongemose culture were discovered in 1900 and 1952, respectively.

-Later on, when the climate warmed up and people begun to build permanent settlements, the lake also became important as a place of sacrifition and votive offerings.
-There have been many finds from the Iron Age and Viking Age and the cult practices continued on after the Christianization of Denmark even.
+As the climate warmed and people begun to build permanent settlements, the lake also became important as a place for the deposition of votive offerings.
+There have been many finds from the Iron Age and Viking Age as well as the cult practices continued even after the Christianization of Denmark.